chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

   information.
 Each greater level will print all information in lower levels.
   -trace 3 will print the states of the LR finite state machine, which could be useful for debugging and training the parser for error message output.
+- **-zc** : this produces a parser in the style prior to version 0.6, where the parser and tokenizer are independent entities
-- **-nozc** : this produces an older version of the runtime parser that does not use the new zero-copy lexical analyzer trait.
-This option is only retained for backwards compatibility with grammars and lexical scanners written prior to rustlr version 0.2.0.
+- **-nozc** : this produces an even older version of the runtime parser, for versions prior to 0.2.
+  This option is only retained
+  for backwards compatibility with grammars and lexical scanners written prior to rustlr version 0.2.0.
 This option is not capable of generating a lexical scanner.
-Using this option also requires that rustlr be installed with the **`--features legacy-parser`** option.
+Using this option also requires that rustlr be installed with the **`--features legacy-parser`** build option.
 - **-lrsd** : enables "LR parsing with selective delays".
 This is an experimental (but usable) extention of LR(1) parsing and accepts a larger class of grammars.
 See the [Appendix][appendix] for details.
+- **-table** : this option (introduced in Version 0.6.1) stores and loads the parse table from a binary file instead of storing it inline as a static array.
+This option may be better for parsers with a large number of states, especially if one wishes to use rustfmt on the generated parser.

 #### Sample main